uc-cdis/gen3-helm/CONTRIBUTING.md

 The documentation source files are written in [Markdown](https://daringfireball.net/projects/markdown/syntax) format.

-Each chart has it's own README.md that is automatically built with [helm-docs](https://github.com/norwoodj/helm-docs).
+Each chart has its own README.md that is automatically built with [helm-docs](https://github.com/norwoodj/helm-docs).
 This happens in the pre-commit so make sure to check in all the changed files.

 ## Helm chart release strategy